hanhqvu/hanhqvu/README.md

 # Hanh Vu

 I'm a Full Stack Software Engineer with a bias for front-end and mobile development.
 My motto for developing is "Simplicity through sophistication" so I always try to make the most user centric and performant applications.
 I'm always interested in learning and trying out new technologies to find the best solution (as far as I can) for my projects.
-I'm brushing up my Typescript knowledge and struggling to use generics effectively.
+I'm brushing up my TypeScript knowledge and struggling to use generics effectively.
 Otherwise, my most recent obsession is Formula 1 and I hope to attend the Japanese Grand Prix next year!

 ---